-10.7.6.2 Operational Phase
+12.7.6.2 Operational Phase

-The proposed substation development is not expected to have any noticable noise impact on the surrounding environment.
+The proposed substation development is not expected to have any noticeable noise impact on the surrounding environment.
 The noise emissions from the development are significantly shielded by the proposed enclosures around the noisiest items of plant.
 As a result the predicted noise levels associated with the mechanical plant and building services are within the recommended criteria and the resultant noise impact is small and not significant.
+It is expected that noise generated by the transformer will be sufficiently attenuated outside the substation so as not to cause annoyance at neighbouring properties.
+In addition, the noise level should be further reduced by landscaping and the planting of the earthen berms around the substation perimeter.